jenciso/newblog/content/blog/embedding-asciinema-cast-in-your-hugo-site/index.md

 #### Create a shortcode

-Create a file `layouts/shortcodes/asciinema.html` with the following contents:
+Create a file `layouts/shortcodes/asciinema.html` with the this content:

 ```python
 <p>